 When looking at a query plan (QP) in SQL Server Management Studio (SSMS), it can be overwhelming and confusing.
 People often ask, “What do I look for?” and “Where do I start?”
 There are several warning signs that your query is performing poorly.
-Below we’ll take a look at some of the most common types.
+Below we’ll take a look at some of the most common types and how to identify Microsoft SQL Server query plan warning signs.

 QP Navigation Basics